Diagnostic Medical Sonography - Certificate

-1. Students will demonstrate competency in command of the transducer.
+- Students will demonstrate competency in command of the transducer

-4. Student will develop the ability to recognize and record anatomy and pathology using ultrasound.
+- Students will demonstrate the ability to recognize and record specific anatomy and pathology.

-11. Students will modify examinations according to patient condition and or technical considerations.
+- Students will modify ultrasound procedure according to patient conditions

 Hospitals are the primary employers for vascular sonographers, although there are